 Future Talent Learning is wholly owned by Changeboard Holdings Ltd, providing services and business-related products to clients in the training, learning, education, HR and talent-acquisition sectors and beyond.
 We supply content, communications, training and coaching services on-screen, in print, online and via live and virtual events.

 Our company’s headquarters is located in the United Kingdom.
-The headquarters’ registered office address is: 20C Hillgate Place, Balham Hill, London SW12 9ER email: email@example.com
+The headquarters’ registered office address is: Change Board Holdings Limited (Trading as Future Talent Learning), 201 Haverstock Hill, London, NW3 4QG email: email@example.com

 We may collect name, phone number, job title, business type and email address, in addition to your company’s name and contact information.
 We may also collect feedback, comments and questions received from you in service-related communication and activities, such as meetings, phone calls, documents, and emails.

 From our Web Sites we may collect IP-address and actions taken on the site, landing pages and online forms.

 In some areas of the Web Site, we ask you to provide information that will enable us to enhance your site visit or reply to you after your visit.
 This would include where you first register on our Web Site or when we ask you to provide feedback to us through a contact form or when you complete any online survey.
 This is to improve the service we provide you with.

 We use the personal information we collect from you to provide you with services which are tailored to your requirements.
 We may also use your personal information:

 Where you have signalled your agreement during the registration process, we may also use your personal data for future email mailings, newsletters, support, notification of new products or new versions, general correspondence regarding services, or correspondence which may relate to you, and pass the personal information to carefully selected third parties for marketing purposes.

 If you have any questions that you would like to ask, or issues that you would like to raise please send an e-mail to firstname.lastname@example.org.